-It is clear that the central sub-array, which contains items equal to the pivot, can be discarded from the subsequent recursive calls, as we discard the pivot from them.
-So this reduces the number of items to be sorted recursively, but needs a change in the (classic) pseudo-code of Figure 4.3, because PARTITION must now return the pair of indices which delimit the central sub-array instead of just the position p of the pivot.
-The following pseudo-code details an implementation for the three-way partitioning of S[i, j] which uses three pointers that move rightward over this array and maintain the following invariant: P is the pivot driving the three-way distribution, S[c] is the item currently compared against P, and S[i, c - 1] is the part of the input array already scanned and three-way partitioned in its elements.
-In particular we have that S[i, l - 1] contains items smaller than P, S[l, r - 1] contains items equal to P, and S[r, c - 1] contains items larger than P. It may be the case that anyone of these sub-arrays is empty.
+It is clear that the central sub-array, which contains items equal to the pivot, can be discarded from the subsequent recursive calls, similarly as we discard the pivot.
+This reduces the number of items to be sorted recursively, but needs a change in the (classic) pseudo-code of Algorithm 5.3, because PARTITION must now return the pair of indices which delimit the central sub-array instead of just the position p of the pivot.
+The following Algorithm 5.4 details an implementation for the three-way partitioning of S[i, j] which uses three pointers that move rightward over this array and maintain the following invariant: P is the pivot driving the three-way distribution, S[c] is the item currently compared against P, and S[i, c - 1] is the part of the input array already scanned and three-way partitioned in its elements.
+In particular S[i, c - 1] consists of three parts: S[i, l - 1] contains items smaller than P, S[l, r - 1] contains items equal to P, and S[r, c - 1] contains items larger than P. It may be the case that anyone of these sub-arrays is empty.

-Algorithm 4.4 The three-way partitioning: PARTITION(S, i, j)
+Algorithm 5.4 The three-way partitioning: PARTITION(S, i, j)

 '''

 1: P = S[i]; l = i; r = i - 1;

 2: for (c = r; c \le j; c++) do

 3:

 if (S[c] == P) then

-4.

 swap S[c] with S[r];

+4:

 5:

 r++:

 else if (S[c] < P) then

-6.

-7.
+6:

+7:

 swap S[c] with S[l];

 8:

 swap S[l] with S[r];

 9:

 r++; l++;

+10 \cdot

 end if

-10:

 11: end for

 12: return \langle l, r-1 \rangle;

 '''

-Step 1 initializes P to the first item of the array to be partitioned (which is the pivot), l and r are set to guarantee that the smaller/greater pieces are empty, whereas the piece containing items equal to the pivot consists of the only item P. Next the algorithm scans A[i + 1, j] trying to maintain the invariant above.
-This is easy if S[c] > P, because it suffices to extend the piece by advancing r.
-In the other two cases (i.e. $S[c] \le P$ ) we have to insert S[c] in its correct position among the items of S[i, c - 1], which is partitioned in three parts by the invariant.
-The cute idea is that this can be implemented in O(1) time by means of at most two swaps, as described graphically in Figure 4.4.
+Step 1 initializes P to the first item of the array to be partitioned (which is the pivot), l and r are set to guarantee that the smaller/greater pieces are empty, whereas the piece containing items equal to the pivot consists of the only item P. Next the algorithm scans S[i+1, j] trying to maintain the invariant above.
+This is easy if S[c] > P, because it suffices to extend the part of the larger items by advancing r.
+In the other two cases (i.e. $S[c] \le P$ ) we have to insert S[c] in its correct position among the items of S[i, r-1], in order to preserve the invariant on the three-way partition of S[i, c].
+The cute idea is that this can be implemented in O(1) time by means of at most two swaps, as described graphically in Figure 5.3.

-The three-way partitioning algorithm takes O(n) time and offers a stream-like access to the array S which allows the pre-fetching of the items to be read and swapped.
-This impacts favorably onto the time efficiency of the partitioning phase; moreover, this algorithm identifies the items equal to the pivot which can then be eliminated from the following recursive calls, now to be executed only on S[i, l - 1] and S[r, j].
-This algorithmic scheme will appear again when dealing with the random selection of the k-th ranked item in an unsorted sequence, see the next subsection.
+The three-way partitioning algorithm takes O(n) time and offers two positive properties: (i) stream-like access to the array S which allows the pre-fetching of the items to be read; (ii) the items equal to the pivot can then be eliminated from the following recursive calls.

-4.3.2 Pivot selection
+5.3.2 Pivot selection